 The existing location held four GC2 6-volt batteries providing approximately 420Ah of 12-volt capacity.
 Since the batteries are flooded lead-acid, they are in a vented bay exposed to the extremes of outdoor temperatures.

 We wanted to minimize the rewiring from the existing location and not relocate batteries and inverters to a new spot in the RV.
-Relocating the batteries and inverter would add a lot of labor cost and possibly change the available storage.
+Relocating the batteries and inverter would add a lot of labor costs and possibly change the available storage.

 Researching the batteries available in 2019, some manufacturers had low-temperature cut-offs to prevent charging the batteries in freezing temperatures.
-Battle Born was the only manufacturer at this time I found with a GC2 sized battery with this capability.
+Battle Born was the only manufacturer at this time I found with a GC2-sized battery with this capability.
 This maximized the space, permitting 400Ah of capacity to be installed in the same location as the flooded batteries.
 A few other manufacturers had low-temperature cut-offs, but at best we could fit 300Ah in the same space.

-Directly above the battery bay of the Newmar Ventana 3961 is a relatively large storage area which is inconvenient to use.
+Directly above the battery bay of the Newmar Ventana 3961 is a relatively large storage area that is inconvenient to use.
 The area is 15 inches wide by 27 inches in length and could fit a larger battery bank in a climate-controlled space with minimal rewiring.
 Placing the batteries inside also added a bit of security as they are not exposed through an external bay door.

 Watching for a sale, I came picked up three 170Ah Renogy LifePo4 batteries for less than $4,000 with tax and shipping.
 This gave us the 500+Ah goal.
 Even though they would fit in the existing battery bay, we elected to move them to the storage area above the battery bay.
 The batteries do not have a low-temperature cut-off and need to remain climate-controlled for charging.